devbis/st7789_mpy/README.md

 Performance
 -----------

-For the comparison I used an excelent library for Arduino that can handle this screen.
+For the comparison I used an excellent library for Arduino that can handle this screen.

 https://github.com/ananevilya/Arduino-ST7789-Library/